NVIDIA-AI-IOT/trt_pose/README.md

 ## Setup

+To install trt_pose, call this command

-Assuming you have PyTorch, TensorRT and torchvision installed on your system
+> We assume you have already installed PyTorch, torchvision, and TensorRT

 ```bash
 sudo pip3 install tqdm cython pycocotools